 The Dash Rapid is a great tool that balances convenience, size, and functionality.
 With so many kitchen gadgets on the market, it can be a hard sell to convince consumers to give up any storage space for something with limited uses.
 The Dash makes a strong case for being worth the small amount of cabinet space it takes up.
 While this device is primarily used for making boiled eggs, it's also capable of making small omelets and poached eggs.
-All of the pieces nest together nicely and clean with relative ease.
+All of the pieces nest together nicely and clean up with relative ease.
 In all of our trials, we were able to get perfectly boiled eggs that peeled without much trouble.

 One of the few limitations we found was the cooker's limited egg capacity, but the great storability on account of its small size more than made up for it.
 Also, it's a bit costlier than some of the competition — but its quality is higher, so we think it's worth a few more bucks.
-Overall, the cooking process is easy, the product is storable, and the eggs are tasty and consistent eggs, the Dash Rapid is our number one choice.
+Overall, the cooking process is easy, the product is storable, and the eggs are tasty and consistent, making the Dash Rapid our number one choice.